Many medicines interact with alcohol. This includes both prescription medicines and ones you buy over the counter. For

 example, if you drink while you take a

-diabetes medicine such as insulin or insulin secretagogues (for example, sulfonylureas such as glipizide and glyburide) could
+diabetes medicine such as insulin or sulfonylureas, such as glipizide and glyburide, it could

-result in very low blood sugar levels.
-Drinking while taking medicine for
+cause very low blood sugar levels.
+If you drink while you take medicine for

 heartburn, such as cimetidine (Tagamet) or ranitidine

 Common medicines that interact with alcohol include:

 Aspirin and other medicines to prevent